crummy/time-management/README.md

 Security is handled by a session ID in a HttpOnly cookie, with passwords hashed with PBKDF2 and salted.
 The salted can be overridden with a PASSWORD_HASH environment variable.
 There is no requirement for password complexity.

+## TODO

+Fixes required:

+- Admin can be publicly registered.
+- Regular users don't have the colouring feature implemented.
+- For admins, there's missing the green colouring for entries.
+- No pagination nor lazy loading implemented.
+- Managers have access to the user's entries but not to the user's profiles.
+ - When admin deletes himself, he can still use the app.